Amankrah/e_squared/README.md

 ## 🎯 Overview

 E-Squared Trading is a comprehensive fullstack cryptocurrency trading platform that democratizes professional trading strategies.
-Built for beginners but powerful enough for experts, it features intelligent Dollar Cost Averaging (DCA) strategies that adapt to market conditions using sentiment analysis, volatility metrics, and advanced risk management.
+Built for beginners but powerful enough for experts, it features a lot of trading strategies including intelligent Dollar Cost Averaging (DCA) strategies that adapt to market conditions using sentiment analysis, volatility metrics, and advanced risk management.

 ### ✨ Key Features